 Hypertension (High blood pressure)

 Hypertension or high blood pressure is the presence of too much pressure in your blood vessels.
-It can go for years without being noticed, as in many cases, it does not have obvious symptoms.
-If not treated, hypertension could cause a multitude of illnesses including stroke, kidney failure, and heart attacks.
+It can go on for years without being noticed, as it does not have obvious symptoms in many cases.
+If not treated, hypertension could cause many illnesses, including stroke, kidney failure, and heart attacks.

-Diabetes (or Diabetes mellitus) is a metabolic disorder that describes the presence of too much sugar in your blood, due to the inability of pancreas to produce enough insulin (or even any insulin at all) to counter the excess blood sugar.
+Diabetes (or Diabetes mellitus) is a metabolic disorder that describes the presence of too much sugar in your blood due to the inability of the pancreas to produce enough insulin (or even any insulin at all) to counter the excess blood sugar.
 If left untreated, Diabetes could produce long-term bad effects on the patient’s cardiovascular system.
-In addition, other complications could be developed such as problems in eyes, kidneys, nerves, and problems in wounds healing (patients might not feel pain when wounded, which may cause infections and even gangrenes!).
+In addition, other complications could be developed, such as problems in the eyes, kidneys, nerves, and problems in wound healing (patients might not feel pain when wounded, which may cause infections and even gangrenes!).

 Ischemic heart disease

-It is characterized by narrowing of the heart arteries, which may lead to decreased blood flow to the heart.
+It is characterized by the narrowing of the heart arteries, which may lead to decreased blood flow to the heart.
 Another name is coronary heart disease.
-Decreased blood flow to the heart is the sure way to having high probability of heart attacks (i.e. block heart artery or arteries which may lead to heart damage).
+Decreased blood flow to the heart is the sure way to have a high probability of heart attacks (i.e. blocking heart arteries (or arteries), which may lead to heart damage).

-For Calgary SE area, the rate of people who got an ischemic heart disease was 3.8 persons per 100 persons.
+For the Calgary SE area, the rate of people who got ischemic heart disease was 3.8 persons per 100 persons.

-For Calgary SW area, the rate of people who got an ischemic heart disease was 3.8 persons per 100 persons.
+For the Calgary SW area, the rate of people who got ischemic heart disease was 3.8 persons per 100 persons.

-For Calgary Fish Creek area, the rate of people who got an ischemic heart disease was 3.9 persons per 100 persons.
+For the Calgary Fish Creek area, the rate of people with ischemic heart disease was 3.9 per 100 persons.

 Chronic obstructive pulmonary disease

 It is an inflammatory lung disease that may prevent proper airflow from and to the lungs.
-The disease could increase the risk of having heart diseases or even lung cancers.
+The disease could increase the risk of heart disease or lung cancer.
 Smoking and fumes could cause chronic obstructive pulmonary disease.

-For Calgary SE area, the rate of people who got a chronic obstructive pulmonary disease was 2.2 persons per 100 persons.
+For the Calgary SE area, the rate of people with the chronic obstructive pulmonary disease was 2.2 per 100 persons.

-For Calgary SW area, the rate of people who got a chronic obstructive pulmonary disease was 2.1 persons per 100 persons.
+For the Calgary SW area, the rate of people with the chronic obstructive pulmonary disease was 2.1 per 100 persons.

-For Calgary Fish Creek area, the rate of people who got a chronic obstructive pulmonary disease was 2.6 persons per 100 persons.
+For the Calgary Fish Creek area, the rate of people with the chronic obstructive pulmonary disease was 2.6 per 100 persons.

 - Hypertension (High blood pressure)

-- Females in general and especially women after 65 are usually more prone than men are to hypertension.
-In addition, the hormonal swings happening to women through their life in many periods such as pregnancy, birth control, and menopause could increase the chance of getting hypertension.
+- Females, especially women after 65, are usually more prone than men to hypertension.
+In addition, the hormonal swings happening to women throughout their life during many periods such as pregnancy, birth control, and menopause could increase the chance of getting hypertension.